ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 ## Part segmentation on ShapeNetPart

-* Run the following lines in terminal.
+* Run the following lines in terminal to train on ShapeNetPart.
   ```
   cd part_segmentation